RedHatWorkshops/quay-workshop/content/labs/0005-systemd-networkd.md

 There are three types of configuration files.
 They all use a format similar to systemd unit files.

-`.network` files.
-They will apply a network configuration for a matching device `.netdev` files.
-They will create a virtual network device for a matching environment `.link` files.
-When a network device appears, udev will look for the first matching .link file
+`.link` files: when a network device appears, udev will look for the first matching `.link` file via `net_setup_link` `.network` files: apply a network configuration for a matching device (includes ip address, subnet, gateway, etc.)
+`.netdev` files: They will create a virtual network device for a matching environment.
+These includes bridges, veth pairs, tap interfaces, tunnels, etc.

-the * joker can be used in VALUE (e.g en* will match any Ethernet device)
+A wildcard (`*`) can be used in VALUE (e.g `en*` will match any Ethernet device).

 Files are read from the following (also supports a "drop-in" directory, i.e. `foo.network.d` with files containing `.conf` suffix.)